jandrob74/TheMovieMaven/README.md

 To view this proect, on the main page of this repository, click on the green button labeled "Clone or Download".

-Now, click on "Download Zip".
+Now, click on "Download ZIP".

 The project will download to your computer.
 You will need to unzip the .zip file.